lanasta/kaleido-app/kaleido-app/README.md

 ```

 Running the production build on localhost.
 This will create a production build, then Node will serve the app on http://localhost:3000

-## About

-This is a project built for Kaleido's front-end challenge built by Anastasia Lalamentik.